-In this meetup, the Sustainable Games Alliance and STRATEGIES will present the findings of two research projects on the impact of AI on sustainability goals.
+In this meetup, the Sustainable Games Alliance and STRATEGIES will present the findings of two research projects on the impact of AI on sustainability goals, aiming to equip developers with the knowledge that can help align the use of these technologies with sustainability.

 In the first, Ben Abraham presents a summary of key projections from the International Energy Agency’s “Energy and AI” report, what it means for climate goals, and an overview of existing data sources for environmental calculations of AI training and inference.